Continuously learning and evolving

 bridge gaps in organizations, think and act beyond their job description.

 They care deeply about their home - their workplace.

-In Spark, we are all owners and not renters.
+In Hola, we are all owners and not renters.

 Introduced any new feature or application?
 Take full ownership of it by adding yourself to the